adamparker75/Lumley-U16s/README.md

 * Have a clickable link on each result with a link to a match report.
 * Create a separate private page for the coach and the players to share information.

+## _**Technologies Used**_

+[HTML](https://en.wikipedia.org/wiki/HTML5) - HTML provides the content and structure for my website

+[CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - CSS provides the styling.

+[Bootstrap](https://getbootstrap.com/) - The Bootstrap framework was used to create the layout for all of the pages.
+I also used it for the navbar, image carousel, popovers and tables.

+[Google Fonts](https://fonts.google.com/) - I used the Roboto and Oswald fonts on each of my pages.

+[Font Awesome](https://fontawesome.com/) - I uses the font awesome icons to style the links in the footer.

+[jQuery](https://jquery.com/) - jQuery was used within Bootstrap to create the popover on the players names.

 ## _**Testing**_

 A lot of the testing was carried out using the developer tools in Google Chrome, whilst in a preview from Gitpod.
 This was to look at the responsiveness of the website and to make sure it works well on mobile devices.
 This resulted in a lot of modifying on the go as I was creating the code.